How to Maximize the Full Potential of Your HSA

 Premium difference contribution—If you switch to an HDHP plan from a more expensive plan, its tempting to pocket the difference in premium.
 However, since you've already budgeted for a higher premium from your previous plan, you should consider contributing the premium difference to your HSA.
 By doing so, you'll be able to use the premium savings for some out-of-pocket healthcare expenses, therefore increasing the chances of keeping the plan HSA contribution invested and growing over time.

 Federal employees are on borrowed time to maximize the tax-preferred benefits of a HSA.
-Once you retire you no longer can make additional contributions to your HSA.
+Once you retire and are on Medicare you no longer can make additional contributions to your HSA.
 Also, plans that would typically offer an HSA with their HDHP plan instead offer retirees a HRA.